mats31/Hymnbox/README.md

 It's a prototype used for realize our Gobelins final project of 2016.
 See the demo [here](http://mathis-biabiany.fr/hymnbox)

+The new version of the prototype will be available soon (around 20th june) :).

 It uses Three.js and Greensock as depencies.

 After cloning install all dependencies :